Insurgency in Chad (2016–present): Renewed intensification of fighting

 In January 2024, Chadian security forces arrested 80 military officers.
 The men, led by Lt.
 Kouroumta Levana Guelemi, had reportedly formed a group called "M3M" and planned an "insurrection" and/or coup d'état.
 In May, a group of prisoners were released from CCMSR custody in Niger under disputed circumstances; the 21 Chadian soldiers had been captured by rebels in 2023 and taken to Libya.
 Russian media claimed that the group had been freed during a "joint Chad-Russia operation" against "Islamists", while the CCMSR stated that Russian officials had arranged the prisoners' release in exchange for providing the rebel group with equipment.
 By November, Ousman Dillo -brother of deceased opposition politician Yaya Dillo Djérou- had organized a Zaghawa rebel group and was waging a campaign from across the Sudanese border.
 In December 2024, Chad held controversial parliamentary elections which saw widespread boycotts and unrest, as supporters of "opposition and civil society groups" attacked election caravans of the Chadian National Election Management Agency across the country.
 Officials requested military protection for polling stations.

 In January 2025, Chadian rebels clashed with the Sudanese Rapid Support Forces (RSF) at Hadjar Fatna inside the Central African Republic.
 Two insurgent leaders, Ali Massar and Abakar, were killed during the fighting.
 Furthermore, another Chadian rebel commander, Atahir Moussa, had defected to the RSF alongside his militia.
 In the same month, an armed group unsuccessfully attacked the presidential palace in N'Djamena.
 Foreign Minister Abderaman Koulamallah attributed the attack to an unidentified rebel group, local civilians suspected a failed coup attempt, while Agence France-Presse held Boko Haram responsible.

+In September 2025, several Tibesti self-defense groups agreed to join a peace agreement with the Chadian government.
+Members of one local armed group, the Diffa Al Watan Popular Committee, were supposed to be integrated into the Chadian security forces after undergoing additional training.
+However, local tensions continued, and Chadian soldiers shot three young men in Miski on 4 October, resulting in renewed violence.
+Dissatisfied locals created the new "Miski Martyrs Battalion" on 5 October to resume the battle against pro-government forces for the gold mines of Tibesti.
+On 19 October, the CCMSR and Movement for Peace, Reconstruction and Development (Mouvement Populaire pour la Renaissance et le Developpement, MPRD) announced a new rebel alliance.
+Seven days later, FACT organized a meeting of 20 rebel and civil society groups in France, with the attendees vowing to unite to topple the Déby government.
+In December, the CCMSR announced that it was leaving southern Libya and returning to northern Chad.

+In January 2026, the Chadian military reportedly approached MPRD positions at the border to the Central African Republic after ordering the local insurgents to surrender.
+In response, MPRD rebels ambushed a column of government troops at Korbol, killing three soldiers and wounding 10 at the cost of three dead and two injured insurgents.